V. K. Thanabalan: Biography

-V.K.T.Balan (Veerasangili Kannaiah Thanabalan) was born in Thiruchendur, Thoothukudi district, in the State of Tamil Nadu which is in southern India.
-He travelled to Chennai, the capital of Tamil Nadu, in 1981 and lived homeless at Chennai Egmore railway station.
+V.K.
+Thanabalan was born in Thiruchendur, Thoothukudi district, Tamil Nadu.
+He travelled to Chennai in 1981 and lived homeless at Chennai Egmore railway station.
 He made money by standing in the queue for people waiting at the American Embassy for visas, charging a few rupees a time to reserve a place for customers.
 He made acquaintances with people in the travel industry and opened his own travel agency in 1986.